ffelten/ffelten.github.io/_pages/about.md

 <h2> MOMAland </h2>
 <p>
 <img src="../images/walkers_pf.gif" width=300 style="float:left; padding:10px">
 <a href="https://github.com/Farama-Foundation/momaland">MOMAland</a> is a standard MOMARL API and suite of environments.
-Basically multi-agent MO-Gymnasium, or multi-objective PettingZoo 🙂.
-Also integrated into Farama.
+Basically a multi-agent version of MO-Gymnasium, or a multi-objective version of PettingZoo 🙂.
+Also integrated into the Farama toolkit.
 </p>
 </div>